Inedo/inedo-docs/Content/proget/sca/policies.md

 ### Naming Convention

-ProGet uses the policy's name to determine it's type.
+ProGet uses the policy's name to determine its type.

  * **Global Policy** is the policy named "Global", and is always used by all feeds
  * **Feed Policies** have the same name as a feed, and will always be used by that feed